Tolly Mbwette: Career

 Mbwette held various managerial positions in institutions of higher learning, starting with a position as associate dean for research, publications and postgraduate studies in the Faculty of Engineering at the University of Dar es Salaam (UDSM), after which he assisted the UDSM vice chancellor in coordinating the university's Institutional Transformation Program for eight years between July 1994 and July 2002.

 From January 2004 to April 2005, he was deputy vice chancellor for academics at the Open University of Tanzania and went on to serve as vice chancellor of the university from 13 April 2005 to 12 April 2015.
 He was chairman of the Inter-University Council for East Africa's Governing Board for two years and served as its vice chairperson from 2008 to 2010.
 He was the founder and chairman of TERNET Council between 2007 and 2010.
 Between 2007 and 2009, Mbwette was the chairman of the Tanzania Commission for Universities.
 He served as vice chairperson of the Governing Board of the African Council of Distance Learning between 2008 and 2011.

 From 2009, he was an honorary advisor to the Commonwealth of Learning.
-In July 2011 he was elected President of the African Council of Distance Learning for a period of three years.
-Mbwette has conducted extensive research and consultancy in the areas of environmental engineering, information and communications technology, institutional reforms and environmental management.
+In July 2011, he was elected President of the African Council of Distance Learning for a period of three years.
+Mbwette conducted extensive research and consultancy in the areas of environmental engineering, information and communications technology, institutional reforms and environmental management.
 He served as Governing Board member of the Association of African Universities.
-He was also a chairperson of the university council of Kampala International University in Uganda and served as board chairman of the Tanzania Telecommunications Corporation.
+He was also a chairperson of the university council of Kampala International University in Uganda and board chairman of the Tanzania Telecommunications Corporation.

-In 2015, Mbwette opened a public library known as the Mbwette Professional Library which holds a collection of research and reading materials.
+In 2015, Mbwette opened a public library known as the Mbwette Professional Library, which holds a collection of research and reading materials.
 The library is responsible for directly supporting the national and international research community.